Chan Chan information

 Built around AD 1300 and covering 20 sq km, Chan Chan is the largest pre-Columbian city in the Americas, and the largest adobe city in the world.
 At the height of the Chimú empire, it housed an estimated 60,000 inhabitants and contained a vast wealth of gold, silver and ceramics.
 The wealth remained more or less undisturbed after the Incas conquered the city, but once the Spaniards hit the stage, the looting began.
 Within a few decades little but gold dust remained.
 Remnants of what was found can be seen in museums nearby.
 Although Chan Chan must have been a dazzling sight at one time, devastating El Niño floods and heavy rainfall have severely eroded the mud walls of the city.
 Today the most impressive aspect of the site is its sheer size; you’ll need an active imagination to fill in the details.

-The Chimu capital consisted of nine major subcities, also called royal compounds.
+The Chimú capital consisted of 10 walled citadels, also called royal compounds.
 Each contained a royal burial mound filled with vast quantities of funerary offerings, including dozens of sacrificed young women and chambers full of ceramics, weavings and jewelry.
-The Tschudi complex, named after a Swiss naturalist, is the only section of Chan Chan that's partially restored.
-It's possible that other areas will open in the future, but until they are properly policed and signed, you run the risk of being mugged if you visit them.
+The Tschudi Complex, named after a Swiss naturalist, is the only section of Chan Chan that’s partially restored.
+It is possible that other areas will open in the future, but until they are properly policed and signed, you run the risk of being mugged if you visit them.